5e-bits/5e-srd-api/README.md

 In order to run integration tests locally you can use the command: `npm run test:integration:local`

 ## Documentation
 Public facing API documentation lives here: https://www.dnd5eapi.co/docs.

+We use [RapiDoc](https://mrin9.github.io/RapiDoc/index.html) to create the documentation UI from a bundled single file OpenAPI definition created as part of the `npm run build` task.

-Documentation details and information on how to make changes to the docs can be found in the `/swagger` directory [README](src/swagger/README.md).
+Additional details and information on working with the documentation can be found in the `/swagger` directory's [README](src/swagger/README.md).

+### Postman

 ## Contributing